zoffixznet/perl6.party/post/Perl6-But-Heres-My-Dispatch-So-Callwith-Maybe.md

 %% title: But Here's My Dispatch, So callwith Maybe
 %% date: 2017-03-28
-%% desc: All about nextwith, nextsame, samewith, callwith, and callsame
+%% desc: All about nextwith, nextsame, samewith, callwith, callsame, nextcallee, and lastcall
 %% draft: True

 One of the great features of Perl 6 is multi-dispatch.
-It lets you use the same name for your functions, methods, or Grammar tokens and let the type of data they're called with or asked to match to determine which version gets
+It lets you use the same name for your functions, methods, or [Grammar](https://docs.perl6.org/language/grammars) tokens and let type of data they're dealing with to determine which version gets executed:
-executed:

 ```
-    multi fact (0) { 1 }
+    multi postfix:<!> (0) { 1 }
-    multi fact (UInt \n) { n × samewith n − 1 }
+    multi postfix:<!> (UInt \n) { n × samewith n − 1 }

-    say fact 5
+    say 5!

     # OUTPUT: 120
 ```

-While the subject is broad and [there are some docs on it](https://docs.perl6.org/language/functions#Multi-dispatch), there are five special routines I'd like to talk about that let you navigate the dispatch-inal maze.
+While the subject is broad and [there are some docs on it](https://docs.perl6.org/language/functions#Multi-dispatch), there are 7 special routines I'd like to talk about that let you navigate the dispatch maze.
 They're `nextwith`, `nextsame`, `samewith`, `callwith`, `callsame`, `nextcallee`, and `lastcall`.